Azure-Samples/cognitive-services-speech-sdk/README.md

 # Introduction

-This is the initial working project repository for the Client Speech SDK aka Carbon
+This is the initial working project repository for the Microsoft Cognitive Services Speech SDK aka Carbon.

 # Cloning the repo